- Become a Lawyer

 The Law Society attempts to receive and investigate the complaint without requiring you to repeat your story multiple times to different people.
 Research demonstrates that multiple repetitions of distressing stories are often harmful to the person reporting and can result in inconsistencies.

-Our designated Conduct Counsel will be your point of contact.
+You will receive periodic updates.
 While we will do our best to keep you informed as to the status of the complaint, some information may be confidential under the Rules of the Law Society of Alberta and the Legal Profession Act.

 The threshold test is applied to determine the next steps in handling a complaint.
-The threshold does not consider the intent of the person complained of.
-Rather, the subjective experience of the complainant, viewed through the lens of the reasonable person, which establishes the threshold.
-If the complaint meets the threshold, the matter will either go to the Practice Review Committee and/or the Conduct Committee.
+The test does not consider the intent of the person complained of.
+Rather it is the subjective experience of the complainant, viewed through the lens of the reasonable person, which establishes whether it has been met.
+If the complaint meets the threshold test, the matter may be referred to the Practice Review Committee and/or the Conduct Committee.

 - The Conduct Committee can either: